-The WG inquiry may also consider whether, and to what extent, additional protective services should be consistent with either policy decisions reflected in the shaping of the ICANN-required RPMs (noting that it may have always been contemplated that such RPMs could constitute a “floor” and not an overall limitation on additional market-provided protections) or with the recognized scope of trademark law.

-Overall, ICANN-mandated RPMs must be considered in combination with additional marketplace offerings to fully understand the RPM ecosystem available to trademark holders.
-On one hand, the availability of additional protections may provide trademark protections in a more cost-effective manner than the alternatives of sunrise registrations and the potential filing of a UDRP or a URS action.
-On the other hand, TM owners are presented with an RPM landscape in which additional protections of varying scope and cost are available from some but not all registry operators.
+Overall, ICANN-mandated RPMs should be considered in combination with additional marketplace offerings to fully understand the RPM ecosystem available to trademark holders.

-What we want to make clear at this time, and initiate discussion upon, is our collective determination that knowledgably answering the key Charter questions relating to the mandatory RPMs requires some understanding and appraisal of the additional RPMs that have been made available in the marketplace.
+What we want to make clear at this time, and initiate discussion upon, is our collective determination that knowledgably answering the key Charter questions relating to the mandatory RPMs would benefit from some understanding and appraisal of the additional RPMs that have been made available in the marketplace.

 From the TMCH review (Category 1, Question 3):